iZeaoGamer/Zector/major.md

 - Fixed AutoSell from still working even if autosell is turned off.
 - AutoSell (/sell auto) is now for certain ranks only (Most likely for donators only).
 - Fixed crash upon mining LuckyBlocks.
+- Completely recoded Alias 2.0.0.
+- Added new usage /alias [player] [ip/device] (Tested to work).
+- Fixed potential duplications of usernames that weren't related.
+(Untested)
+- /alias <player> Device now only displays Device ID / Modal, not Device name.
+- Added anticheat for: Auto clicker, Kill Aura (Clicking from a far distance), ToolBox detection (Untested), Nuker, and instant break.
+(Untested) - Try out)
+- Fixed crash upon breaking blocks.
+- Added staff alerts detection to the anticheat.
+- Crates have been recoded!
+- Added quick-animations for crates.
+- Fixed crash upon Enable().
+- Fixed crash upon opening Rare crate.
+- Fixed crash upon opening Common crate.
+- Removed the following crates:
+* Uncommon
+* UltraRare

+- Added a new crate called “Epic”.
+It’s the 2nd best crate in the game.
+- Keys are now virtual rather than physical.
+This is so you don’t ever lose your keys if your inventory is full.
+It’s also to make the server professional, with its all unique color texts above the crates.
+- Added the following functions:
+* getKeys()
+* addKeys()
+* removeKeys()
+* setKeys() - Just to be safe.
+May remove this if no other plugins are using this function.

+- Floating texts now update live upon opening crate.